zendesk/linksf/docs/SETUP.md

 Keep your `.env.dev` and `.env.prod` files secret (out of source control, etc).

 ### Building the site

-For convenience, I recommend that you put the following line in your `.bash_profile`: `export PATH=./node_modules/.bin:$PATH`, which lets you use the local copy of grunt and avoid installing it globally.
-The instructions here reflect this.

 From the project root (and with the command line tools outlined above installed):